Food Allergy Bullying Is No Laughing Matter

 - Reluctance to go to school or other activities

 - Makes excuses to not go to school or activities, like complaining often of headaches or belly aches

 - Depression, withdrawal and changes in eating and sleeping habits

 - Unexplained injuries

 - Lost or broken belongings

-If you notice these signs, talk to your child right away to find out what's going on.
+If you notice these signs, talk with your child right away to find out what's going on.

 Watch for bullying outside of school.
-Most bullying happens at school, but it can also happen in other situations too.
-When you enroll your child in activities like scouting troops, dance, extracurricular sports and after-school programs, find out their policies in case bullying occurs.
-Make sure they have a plan in place you feel comfortable with before you sign them up.
+When you enroll your child in activities like scouts, dance, sports and after-school programs, find out their policies for dealing with bullying.
+Have a plan in place you feel comfortable with when enrolling your child.

 Create a safety plan with your child.
 Teach your child what to do if they experience bullying.
-Let them know they can tell teachers, school administrators, nurses, guidance counselors and community group leaders about the bullying.
-Help them understand how important it is for them to talk to an adult to keep it from continuing.
+Let your child know they can tell teachers, school administrators, nurses, guidance counselors and community group leaders about the bullying.
+Help them understand how important it is to talk to a trusted adult to keep it from continuing.
 They need to know bullying is never OK, especially when their safety is threatened.